Happy Birthday, Gem of the Desert

 According to an article published in the Palm Desert Post on January 15, 1998, the city utilized state grant funds to hire a consultant to conduct a Historic Resources Survey in 1996, which was completed in the autumn of 1997 of residences 45 years or older.

-La Quinta’s website said a second survey was conducted in 2006.
-The inventory database was expanded to include 183 sites with 109 of the new sites eligible for listing.
 In 2012, the City, with support from a grant from the California Office of Historic Preservation through its Certified Local Government program, consolidated the two surveys and created a digitized interactive database.

-In 2022-2023, an exciting update to the City’s Historic Resources Survey in greater detail was completed by Urbana Preservation and Planning.
 To be considered historic, a property generally needs to be at least 50 years old (though there are exceptions) and meet specific criteria related to historical events, significant figures, architectural merit, or cultural significance, says the California Environmental Quality Act (CEQA).

 La Quinta Hotel, 1930.
 Frasher Fotos, courtesy of Pomona Public Library.

-As featured in The Gem, La Quinta’s free monthly magazine, the La Quinta City Council designated a historic casita built in 1934 with a “L” shaped floorplan as a landmark in December 2024.
-It is one of four casitas built by Kiener in 1934.
-In April 2025, a second historic casita also received unanimous votes by the city council for designation as a landmark.
+As featured in April 2025’s The Gem, La Quinta’s free monthly magazine, the La Quinta City Council designated a historic casita with a “L” shaped floorplan as a landmark in December 2024.
+It is located at 51407 Avenida Velasco and is one of four casitas built by Harry Kiener in 1934.

 The La Quinta Cove historical district’s casitas are a significant part of the city’s history and are considered architectural landmarks due to their unique style and historical significance.
 The historic casitas provide a glimpse into the area’s past and evolution of its architecture.

 La Quinta’s crown jewel within walking distance from the lower part of The Cove is a charming restaurant and shopping district called Old Town, formerly The Village commerical district, on top of a dry lake known as Marshall’s Lake.
-Kiener graded the lakebed and added drainage culverts for flood prevention to meet county specifications.

 Truth be told, Old Town isn’t really that old, since it was built in 2002.
 However, it does a splendid job of recreating an old world ambience with its lovely traditional Spanish Colonial Revival style design, evocative of the La Quinta Hotel.

-The first buiding built was a general store at 78039 Calle Estado, where the El Ranchito Mexican Restaurant is presently located.
-House of O’Brien’s Date and Gift Shop later set up business at the same address.
+The first building built in Old Town in 1936 was a general store at 78039 Calle Estado, where the El Ranchito Mexican Restaurant is presently located.

 The first La Quinta mayor in 1982 was Fred Wolff.
 They lived in The Cove.
 Their home substituted as a temporary city hall as they campaigned to incorporate the city with a ballot measure.